Podcasts, articles, and other news about The Kindness Catalyst

 A hard-hitting pandemic spurred an initial, unexpected rise in kindness.
 But before long, we settled back into our old ways.
 Could your business use a lesson in ramping up kindness?
-In this episode, Linda Cohen brings kindness back to the forefront of the workplace conversation.
 Listen in as Cohen drives home the idea that kindness affects everyone and everything it touches, even a business’s bottom line.

-Discover how boundless authentic beauty really is with host Stephanie Snow, media producer, storyteller, mind-body eating coach, and founder of Beauty Revolution.
+Discover how boundless authentic beauty really is with host Stephanie Snow.
 This podcast is taking society’s narrow definition of beauty and redefining it entirely.
-With energetic, entertaining, and enlightening conversations that will open your eyes to your own beauty and help you reclaim time, energy, and confidence for things that really matter.
 The Kindness Catalyst, Linda Cohen, joins this episode to share the power of kindness and how you can beautify your life with a dose each day.

 This is a show that creates a great place for professionals to connect and discover resources, strategies, and hot topics in the aging space.
 Aging can be proactive and centered around choice, but it all starts with the right leadership.
 Listen to this episode, How Kindness Transforms Your Bottom Line, featuring Linda Cohen.